• Skip to primary navigation

 Why doesn't my French toast get crispy?

 For crispy French toast, it's a delicate balance of the right amount of milk and eggs in the custard mixture.
 Too much milk (and soaking for too long) will lead to soggy French toast.
 In this recipe, we give our bread a quick dip and then cook it until the edges become crisp and golden brown.
+In addition, make sure your flame is hot enough to get a crispy exterior.

 How do you know when French toast is done?